 The Note 20 Ultra 5G also has the same storage options as the S20 Ultra 5G.
 128GB, 256GB and 512GB.

-You can expand memory but it also requires you taking out one of your SIM cards if you use two.
+You can expand memory but it also requires you to take out one of your SIM cards if you use two.

-At this point you can decide to go for a large storage capacity version of the Note 20 Ultra 5G or decide to minimize the amount of files you’ll save on the device.
+At this point, you can decide to go for a large storage capacity version of the Note 20 Ultra 5G or decide to minimize the number of files you’ll save on the device.

 If you don’t want to bother worrying about the amount of space you have, then get the 256GB or 512GB version.

 This will also be helpful if you plan to use the phone for a long time.

 I can see the Snapdragon version of the Note 20 Ultra 5G being a fast and smooth device for the next 3 years.
 The CPU and RAM give the phone that potential.

 Plus, since it also comes with Android 10 as its official Operating System, it’s going to be receiving the Android 11 update as well.

 Compared to the S20 Ultra 5G, the Note 20 Ultra 5G isn’t the phone you should go for if you consider battery life a deal-breaker, this is because it’s got a 4,500mAh battery.